Majin Buu: In Dragon Ball

 Majin Buu attacks humans, destroying nearly all of the world's population, then builds a house by converting people into clay.
 He is resting in his house when Mr. Satan befriends him while waiting for an opening to kill him.
 The friendship coupled with the affection from a dog he healed, has Buu resolve not to kill anymore when two civilians shoot the dog and then Mr. Satan.
-Buu heals them, but the evil aspect of his personality takes advantage of Buu's rage to manifest out of his body, transforming into a taller and much skinnier Buu, who attacks the now weaker fat Buu.
-The evil Buu reflects fat Buu's attack, turning his benign counterpart into chocolate and eating him to become whole and transform into a more dangerous Majin Buu, known as Super Buu.
+Buu heals them, but the evil aspect of his personality takes advantage of Buu's rage to manifest out of his body, transforming into a taller and much skinnier Evil Buu, who attacks the now weaker Good Buu.
+Evil Buu reflects Good Buu's attack, turning his benign counterpart into chocolate and eating him to become whole and transform into a more dangerous Majin Buu, known as Super Buu.
 Super Buu quickly senses Piccolo, Trunks, and Goten and goes to them, demanding Gotenks fight him.
-Gohan then arrives and clearly has the upper-hand over Buu, but Buu absorbs Gotenks and later Piccolo.
-Now stronger than Gohan, Buu, knowing that there is a time limit on Gotenks's fusion, planned ahead and can absorb Gohan as well.
-However, Goku and Vegeta fuse into Vegito, but, despite being powerful enough to defeat him, they intentionally get absorbed by Buu to enter his body.
-Though the Potara Fusion ran its course, Goku and Vegeta manage to retrieve Gohan, Piccolo, Goten, and Trunks before they completely separate the absorbed fat Buu from Super Buu.
+Gohan then arrives and clearly has the upper-hand over Super Buu, but Super Buu absorbs Gotenks and later Piccolo.
+Now stronger than Gohan, Super Buu, knowing that there is a time limit on Gotenks's fusion, planned ahead and can absorb Gohan as well.
+However, Goku and Vegeta fuse into Vegito, but, despite being powerful enough to defeat him, they intentionally get absorbed by Super Buu to enter his body.
+Though the Potara Fusion ran its course, Goku and Vegeta manage to retrieve Gohan, Piccolo, Goten, and Trunks before they completely separate the absorbed Fat Buu from Super Buu.

-The removal of fat Buu causes Super Buu to revert to his original form, known as Kid Buu, no longer deluded by his benign counterpart, as he immediately obliterates the Earth.
-Kid Buu then follows Goku and Vegeta to the Kai's planet, where, after a battle with Goku, he is stalled by Vegeta and fat Buu, so that Goku can finish him off with a giant Spirit Bomb made with energy from the people on the newly resurrected Earth.
-The good fat Majin Buu goes on to live with Mr. Satan on Earth as Mr. Buu, after the Dragon Balls erase the people of Earth's memories about him.
-As wished by Goku, Kid Buu is reincarnated as a child named Uub, whom, ten years later, Goku meets at the world martial arts tournament and leaves with to train as his successor.
+The removal of Fat Buu causes Super Buu to revert to his original form, known as Kid Buu, no longer deluded by his benign counterpart, as he immediately obliterates the Earth.
+Kid Buu then follows Goku and Vegeta to the World of the Kais, where, after a battle with Goku, he is stalled by Vegeta and a freed Fat Buu, so that Goku can finish him off with a Super Spirit Bomb made with energy from the people on the newly resurrected Earth.
+Good Buu goes on to live with Mr. Satan on Earth as Mr. Buu after the Dragon Balls erase the people of Earth's memories about him.
+As wished by Goku, Kid Buu is reincarnated as a child named Uub, whom Goku takes as his apprentice ten years later.